mivano/mindbyte.nl/_posts/2018-09-21-Use-Carter-to-create-a-simple-HTTP-API.md

 ## Creating your first module

-Carter will search **CarterModule**s implementations, so lets create one:
+Carter will search **CarterModule**s implementations, so let's create one:

 ```csharp
  public class HomeModule : CarterModule